datjan/testing-fitnesse-myapifixtures/README.md

 ```

 ## Examples
-You can find more examples within the "MyApiFixturesExampleSuite"
+You can find more examples within the "FitNesseRoot/MyApiFixturesExampleSuite"